-As a member of the listserver, you must observe agreed guidance for the use of listservers and other means of electronic communications, as set out in the BMA email guidelines; BMA technology terms and conditions and GDPR guidelines.
-These policies form part of the code of conduct.
+As a member of the listserver, you must observe agreed guidance for the use of listservers and other means of electronic communications, as set out in the BMA <a href="mailto:emailto

-The code of conduct Code of conduct provides guidance on expected behaviour and sets out the standards of conduct that support our values in the work that we do.
+The Code of conduct provides guidance on expected behaviour and sets out the standards of conduct that support our values in the work that we do.
 We are a trade union governed by company law and trade union law.
 Our code applies to all members of the BMA and members of committees/groups.
 Members must conduct themselves so as to promote the success of the BMA and maintain the individual and collective reputation of the Association and its members.
 They must also, at all times, comply with relevant trade union laws.
 This code of conduct incorporates and supersedes existing BMA council and board approved codes of conduct.

 The code ensures that there is parity between staff and members, with each being held to an equitable standard of conduct.
-Every BMA member is bound by this code of conduct when conducting BMA Business.
+Every BMA member is bound by this code of conduct when conducting BMA business.